 - Trade After Hours: Many beginning traders place trades during market hours that they constantly change based on mood swings.
 Instead, they may want to consider placing trades only after hours in order to limit their emotional response.

 - Plan the Trade, Trade the Plan: Automated trading systems may provide the least room for impatience, but setting take-profit and stop-loss points when trades are first placed can also provide a good measure of automation.

 Mistake #5: Failure to Look at the Big Picture

 Commodities traders should always look at the bigger picture, even before placing short-term trades, in order to maximize the odds of success.
-For instance, short-term technical analysis may point to a likely breakout, but long-term fundamentals, like commercial trading patterns, working in the opposite direction could quickly derail the very same trade.
+For instance, short-term technical analysis may point to a likely breakout, but long-term fundamentals, such as commercial trading patterns, working in the opposite direction could quickly derail the very same trade.